dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ##### Limitations

-The spellcaster wielding this magic cannot cause permanent direct death on a victim; they can only cause damage and effects that might kill an opponent.
+The spellcaster wielding Death magic cannot cause permanent direct death on a victim; they can only cause damage and effects that might kill an opponent.

 ##### Spells